PerfectFit-project/CravingCuesInVR/README.md

 4. Finally, performs a small test by having participants change a specific slider value to a given one, and to press a specific button.

 ### Use
 Open as Unity project, open the *InstructionsScene* Scene, build the project for PC Standalone with Windows as the target platform, and run.
+Not tested on other platforms, but may also work as intended.
+Likely incompatibilities include folder paths and file loading/saving, and functionalities related to the VR headset.